-For more details, please refer to: \Box www.bca.gov.sg/SkillsTesting/direct_R1.html
+For more details, please refer to: \(\subseteq\) www.bca.gov.sg/SkillsTesting/direct_R1.html their WPHs have been upgraded to R1.

-1 "Fixed monthly salary" refers to the sum of basic monthly salary and fixed monthly allowances.

-2 Employers are required to update the WPH's fixed monthly salary of at least \$1,600 or more at MOM's Work Permit Online (WPOL) system.

-3 SEC(K) or equivalent trade test
+- 1 "Fixed monthly salary" refers to the sum of basic monthly salary and fixed monthly allowances. - 2 Employers are required to update the WPH's fixed monthly salary of at least \$1,600 or more at MOM's Work Permit Online (WPOL) system. - 3 SEC(K) or equivalent trade test